 “It is time that we had uncommon schools, that we did not leave off our education when we begin to be men and women.
 It is time that villages were universities…” Walden, H. D. Thoreau

-Thoreau College is excited to announce our new program Growing Seasons, a 9-month, residential program for young adults seeking to challenge themselves through a holistic program that integrates rigorous study and contemplation, artistic work, wilderness adventures, labor and active community life, with this year’s theme HUMANS & NATURE.
+Thoreau College is excited to announce our new program Growing Seasons, a semester program for young adults seeking to challenge themselves through a holistic program that integrates rigorous study and contemplation, artistic work, wilderness adventures, labor and active community life, with this year’s theme HUMANS & NATURE.